 4. Discussion

-The age of matched individuals lies in the spectrum of the others studies which allow to compare the morphological values.
-The main explanation for differences between the absolute values of the present study compared to the others lies in the imaging system.
-[Folkestad 2012], [Kocijan 2015], and [Rolvien 2018] have performed first generation Xtreme CT scans and the present study use image from XCTII.
-The work from [Agarwal 2016] showed that BV/TV, Tb Th, and Tb Sp is higher in second generation Xtreme CT and, on the other hand, Tb N is higher in first generation Xtreme CT.
-These results give confidence on the observed values.
+The As the previous studies have the same age range as our matched groups, we can compare morphological parameters.
+The imaging system explains most of the differences between the absolute morphological values of the present study compared to the others.
+[Folkestad 2012], [Kocijan 2015], and [Rolvien 2018] have performed their measurements on first generation XCT scanners, while we have used a second generation XCT.
+The work from [Agarwal 2016] showed that BV/TV, Tb Th, and Tb Sp are higher in second generation XCT scanners and Tb N is lower, compared to first generation XCT.
+These results give confidence in our observed values.
 Another bias is introduced by the fact that the present study analyses the median values of six cubic ROIs with 5.3 mm side length.
 This conditions the Tb N and Tb Sp as they depend on the ROI size.
-Moreover, conditions imposed for ROI random selection can lead to further biased values, specially of OI patient, as it can not be empty of trabecular bone.
-The CV presenting the stronger significant difference between groups even given the low sample size show that heterogeneity is a main difference in OI patient compared to healthy individuals.
-Finally, the significant differences observed in BV/TV and DA even with age & gender matched individuals justify the choice of a variable matching for fabric-elasticity relationships analysis.
+Moreover, conditions imposed for random ROI selection can lead to further biased values, specially of OI patient, as the ROI must contain a portion of trabecular bone.
+The CV values presenting the stronger significant difference between groups even given the low sample size show that heterogeneity is a main difference in OI patient compared to healthy individuals.
+Finally, the significant differences observed in BV/TV and DA even with matched age and gender justifies the choice of a variable matching for fabric-elasticity relationships analysis.